AWS SES Setup Guide

 "to": ["your@email.com"],

-"body": "Hello from NornWeave!"
+"body": "Hello from NornWeave via SES!"

 Troubleshooting

-Emails Not Being Received
+Inbound Emails Not Arriving

-- Verify MX records are correct
+- Verify MX records with

-- Check SES receipt rule is active
+dig MX mail.yourdomain.com - Check receipt rule set is active (only one can be active)

 Sending Fails